expo/react-native-appearance/README.md

 }
 ```

-For bare React Native apps, run `pod install` in the `ios` directory.
+For bare React Native apps, run `npx pod-install`.
 You can configure supported styles with the [UIUserInterfaceStyle](https://developer.apple.com/documentation/bundleresources/information_property_list/uiuserinterfacestyle) key in your app `Info.plist`.

 </details>